nju-websoft/SPARQA/README.md

 * Root of dataset: default D:/dataset.
 Note that you can edit it in common/globals_args.py.

 ## Common Resources
-* GloVe (glove.6B.300d). [pan](https://pan.baidu.com/s/1ZwIqiv4L75FojS1AD7cahQ), The extraction code is glov.
+* GloVe (glove.6B.300d). [pan](https://pan.baidu.com/s/1ZwIqiv4L75FojS1AD7cahQ).
+The extraction code is glov.
 Default save in the root.
-If you can not pan, you can also [download](https://nlp.stanford.edu/projects/glove/).
+If you can not open pan, you can also [download](https://nlp.stanford.edu/projects/glove/).
-* Stanford CoreNLP server. [download](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html), get started, and replace ip_port address in globals_args.py with URL of your CoreNLP.
+* Stanford CoreNLP server. [pan](https://pan.baidu.com/s/1_aJ4kRCTH8p9jOyc5usweA).
+The extraction code is core.
+Get started, and replace ip_port address in globals_args.py with URL of your CoreNLP.
+If you can not open pan, you can also [download](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html).
-* Python wrapper for Stanford CoreNLP's SUTime Java library. [download](https://github.com/FraBle/python-sutime).
+* Python wrapper for Stanford CoreNLP's SUTime Java library. [pan](https://pan.baidu.com/s/1g0xuyeWrdrfdE-QGdzoiKA).
+The extraction code is suti.
 Default save in root/resource_sutime/.
 Note that if you save other place, replace the sutime_jar_files in configution with your path.
+If you can not open pan, you can also [download](https://github.com/FraBle/python-sutime).
-* BERT pre-trained Models download [download](https://drive.google.com/drive/folders/1tlUF7ALLLXiHu280gPdlVyQlGvJFklGC) and default save the seven files in the root/pre_train_models.
+* BERT pre-trained Models [pan](https://pan.baidu.com/s/1-s7ccB6WLXKFhTnQgwwhCg) and default save in the root.
+If you can not open pan, you can also google drive [download](https://drive.google.com/drive/folders/1tlUF7ALLLXiHu280gPdlVyQlGvJFklGC?usp=sharing).
-* Four preprocessing files (stopwords.txt, ordinal_fengli.tsv, unimportantphrase, and unimportantwords) [download](https://drive.google.com/drive/folders/1VT6UkPDhtJ3EN0rP9bM3N80OA8jK3TA6), and save in the root.
+* Four preprocessing files (stopwords.txt, ordinal_fengli.tsv, unimportantphrase, and unimportantwords) [pan](https://pan.baidu.com/s/1Ht96jORpkaCllOLlIol8UQ), The extraction code four. and save in the root.
 * Two version Freebase: [latest version](https://developers.google.com/freebase) and 2013 version (email SPARQA author, if you can not find the version)
 * Download a virtuoso server and load the KBs.
 The [file](http://ws.nju.edu.cn/blog/2017/03/virtuoso%E5%AE%89%E8%A3%85%E5%92%8C%E5%AF%BC%E5%85%A5%E6%95%B0%E6%8D%AE/) is helpful, if you meet questions.